 In 1 Henry IV, written several years after Romeo and Juliet, Shakespeare's skill at creating varied and strongly differentiated characterizations continued to mature.
 Its nature as a history play necessitated characters that were very different from those in Romeo and Juliet, less romantic and more grounded in the real world.
 But that need for a sense of historical realism only serves to heighten the subtlety of Shakespeare's characterizations.
 Robert J. Fehrenbach, in his article in the Shakespeare Quarterly, wrote:

-In a successfully constructed drama and 1 Henry IV has always been considered one
+In a successfully constructed drama and 1 Henry IV has always been considered one of Shakespeare's best plays one expects to find methods of characterization appropriate to the characters depicted.
+This expectation is not disappointed in 1 Henry IV.

 It is this appropriateness that makes the characters in this play so vivid.
 Once again Shakespeare depicts different worlds and populates them with characters that seem to belong there.
 Even more than in Romeo and Juliet, the stark contrast between these worlds and the characters that inhabit them influence the events of the play.
 And, as before, it is the characters who bridge those worlds that move the action.